Little Tikes: History

 The company was acquired by MGA Entertainment in September 2006 from Newell Rubbermaid for an undisclosed sum.
 As of 2006, the 500 employees at Little Tikes were generating approximately $250 million in revenue of Rubbermaid's $6.3 billion in annual sales, and the acquisition was projected to add $15 to $25 million to MGA Entertainment's bottom line.
 The purchase was said to allow a better fit with MGA Entertainment, a manufacturer of children's toys and entertainment products founded in 1979 whose products included the Bratz line of fashion dolls.

 The firm's red and yellow Cozy Coupe toy car, released in 1979, reached 6 million units in sales by its 35th anniversary in 2004, and was called the "world's best-selling car for much of this decade" by The New York Times in 1998, outselling the Honda Accord and Ford Taurus.
 In 2009, cartoon eyes and a smile were added to the car.
-In 2022, the Cozy Coupe was transformed into an electric car with the gas cap replaced by an electric socket and charger.
+In 2022, the Cozy Coupe was transformed into a one-off electric car with the gas cap replaced by an electric socket and charger.
+Today, they still sell both the charger and gas pump.

 While the company had traditionally focused on durable plastic toys that allow children to use their imagination while at play, by 2004 it had introduced its Magicook Kitchen, which uses radio frequency devices to allow components to communicate with each other, such as having the stove respond when it recognizes that a piece of food is placed on it.

 Murdough was nominated for the Toy Industry Hall of Fame in 2019 and inducted in 2020.